TinkerHub-CEC/mashithandu/CEC Chengannur/README.md

 ### Contribute

-Add your contribution to the repo by editing the contents of the folder with your campus name(CUCEK).
+Add your contribution to the repo by editing the contents of the folder with your campus name(CEC Chengannur).

 - Add your contribution to the repo by making a file with your name, and sweet content about who you are within it.
 Read the readme for more details.

-- After committing and pushing your changes go to your fork and create a pull request to Tinkerhub-CUCEK's repo (the repo from where you initially forked).
+- After committing and pushing your changes go to your fork and create a pull request to TinkerHub-CEC's repo (the repo from where you initially forked).
 Make sure you give a good title and description for your pull request.

 - Only one PR from a student will be allowed in the Mashithandu repo.